DOkwufulueze/AutoStartup/README.md

 ```

+# Execute the script from its parent directory
 On your terminal, in the directory containing my-shell-script, simply execute the script by:
 ```
   ./my-shell-script
 ```

+# Execute the script from any directory
 You can also add my-shell-script to your PATH so you can just execute it from anywhere in your terminal by simply typing ```my-shell-script``` thus:
 ```
+  export PATH=$PATH:~/directory-name
-  export PATH=$PATH:~/directory-name # where directory-name is the name of the directory containing my-shell-script
+  # where directory-name is the name of the directory containing my-shell-script
 ```
-Enjoy...
+# Enjoy...